Rehabilitation Services Handbook

 Can I Start Over Again?

 Yes.
 You may reapply at any time.
-Even though you are working and your case is closed, it is possible that help can be provided if you begin to have problems with your employment or with your disability.
+Even though you are working and your case is closed, it is possible that help can be provided if you begin to have problems with your employer or with your disability.
 If this happens, please contact your local OVR office.

 What Are My Rights?